-Variable remuneration is an important tool to incentivise staff.
+Variable remuneration is an important tool to provide incentives to staff.
 It also gives the Company flexibility such that, in years where the Company performs poorly, variable remuneration may be reduced or eliminated and the capital of the Company can be preserved.
-In some circumstances, however, variable remuneration, if inappropriately structured, can lead to excessive risk taking as employees may be incentivised to keep taking risk to maintain or increase their variable remuneration.
+In some circumstances, however, variable remuneration, if inappropriately structured, can lead to excessive risk taking as employees may have an incentive to take excessive risk to maintain or increase their variable remuneration.

 In deciding the mix between fixed and variable remuneration of Identified Staff, the Company is mindful of the need to ensure that the basic pay of staff is adequate to remunerate the professional services rendered taking into account, inter alia, the level of education, the degree of seniority, the level and expertise and skills required.
-The Company is an asset management business and its revenues are based on the amount of assets it manages and its revenues may therefore be more volatile than other types of businesses.
+The Company is an asset management business and its revenues are based on its assets under management and, therefore, its revenues may be more volatile than other types of businesses.
 Variable remuneration allows the Company to reduce the risk that its capital base is eroded due to the need to pay fixed remuneration cost should assets under management decline.